 Indoor Swimming Pools

-Pools come in all shapes and sizes, and there are typically three main types: concrete, vinyl and fiberglass.
-In-ground pools can cost between $20,000 and $80,000 to build and install, with vinyl pools falling at the lower end, according to recent estimates from HomeAdvisor, which provides average home project costs.
-In terms of maintenance, the cost over 10 years can be between $3,750 and $27,400, with fiberglass pools being the most economical to maintain.
+Pools come in all shapes and sizes and there are three main types, concrete, vinyl and fiberglass.
+Based on estimates from home improvement site HomeAdvisor, pools cost between $20,000 and $50,000 to build and install, with vinyl pools falling in the lower end.
+In terms of maintenance, the cost over ten years can be between $4,000 and $40,000, with fiberglass being the most economical to maintain.